1986 FIFA World Cup: Second round and quarter-finals

 Belgium beat the Soviet Union 4–3, despite a hat-trick by the Soviets' Igor Belanov.
 The game was level at 2–2 after 90 minutes, and in extra time Stephane Demol and Nico Claesen put Belgium 4–2 up.
 Belanov scored from the penalty spot with nine minutes remaining, but neither he nor any of his teammates could find a fourth goal for the Soviet Union.
 At the Olympic University Stadium in Mexico City, the European champions France ended Italy's reign as world champions with a 2–0 victory thanks to goals from Michel Platini and Yannick Stopyra.
 In the rematch of the 1930 FIFA World Cup Final, Argentina just edged out South American champions Uruguay in Puebla thanks to a 42nd-minute strike from Pedro Pasculli.
-The all-South American affair had a Diego Maradona's goal disallowed.
+The all-South American affair had a Diego Maradona goal disallowed.

 In Querétaro, Denmark were eliminated as they went from a 1–0 lead to a 5–1 battering against Spain; key player Frank Arnesen was suspended for the game after being sent off against West Germany in their last group match, for taking a swipe at German playmaker Lothar Matthäus.
 The Danes scored first, with a Jesper Olsen penalty, but they were then taken apart by a devastating performance from Butragueño of Spain, who scored four of his team's five goals.
 At the Azteca Stadium in Mexico City, England progressed to the quarter-finals comfortably when they saw off Paraguay 3–0, while Brazil brushed aside Poland 4–0.
 West Germany had a much harder time getting past Morocco, for whom goalkeeper Badou Zaki had an outstanding game.
 Morocco held out until the 87th minute, when Lothar Matthäus scored the only goal of the match with a free kick.
 Mexico won 2–0 against Bulgaria with an outstanding scissor-kick goal by Manuel Negrete which is honored by a remembrance plaque at the Azteca.

 In the quarter-finals, France faced three-time world champion Brazil in Guadalajara.
 Brazil were well on top in the early stages, and Careca put them one up after 18 minutes.
 Five minutes before half-time, France drew level when Michel Platini scored his 41st goal after converting a cross from Dominique Rocheteau.
 Brazil had a chance to regain the lead in the second half when Branco was fouled by French keeper Joël Bats in the penalty area.
 Zico got up to take the kick, but Bats saved Zico's penalty.